justmorpheus/vscode-eks/README.md

-# VSCode Deployment for Kubernetes Lab
+# VSCode Code-server Deployment for Kubernetes Lab

 This repository contains scripts to deploy infrastructure for a VSCode server on AWS EKS using Terraform.